Mintbase/Grants-Program/applications/polkastats.md

 [Hasura's GitHub](https://github.com/hasura/graphql-engine)

-The new API will allow us to expose a very interesting building block for new Polkadot dapp builders and validators.
+The new API will allow us to expose a very interesting building block for new Mintbase dapp builders and validators.
 The API will be open and free for those who want to use our curated data and build their own sites and apps.
 For that purpose it will include a reasonable documentation.

 ### Milestone 2: new frontend v3